-If you have been accused of a probation violation, your freedom is at stake.
-The Richmond criminal defense attorney at Del Rio Law, PLLC provides dedicated legal advocacy to protect the rights of the accused.
-Abraham Del Rio as a Top Lawyer by The Global Directory of Who’s Who for his exceptional representation of his clients.
-He understands the stress and anxiety that comes with facing accusations and wants to help you fight for your freedom.
+I am Abraham Del Rio III, listed as a Top Lawyer by The Global Directory of Who’s Who.
+I am committed to providing exceptional representation for my clients.
+I understand the stress and anxiety that come with facing accusations and want to help you fight for your freedom.

-If your probation officer suspects a violation, he or she may either issue a warning or order you to appear in court.
+If your probation officer suspects a violation, they may either issue a warning or order you to appear in court.
 If you are required to attend a probation violation hearing, a judge will determine whether or not the violation occurred and the appropriate penalties.
 As with any criminal proceeding, you have the right to an attorney who can represent you and present evidence and witnesses for your defense.

 At Del Rio Law, PLLC, you will discover that I am ready to provide you with a personalized defense strategy.
 My purpose is to help you protect your freedom and avoid harsher sentencing.
 To discuss your options during a free phone consultation, contact the firm by email or by phone at 804-352-0227 today.